scds/intro-gis/README.md

 # INTRODUCTION TO GIS
 Materials DASH tutorial: **Introduction to GIS**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-gis/) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-gis/) with GitHub Pages.

 Contributions by the following individuals: